dima-ivanov-py/eod_django_project/README.md

 >Endpoint-oriented development is an approach in which each endpoint encapsulates all the necessary business logic and is maximally isolated from other endpoints.
 ### Entities:
 ###### Endpoint
->An endpoint is a controller in the MVC pattern.
+>An endpoint is a controller in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 >* Endpoint can call not more than one interactor.
 >* Endpoint can serve only one HTTP method.

+Endpoint example:
 ```python
 # POST: api/v1/do-something/ {"param_1": ..., "param_2": ..., "param_3": ...}
 class DoSomethingEndpoint(APIView):